Physics-50/Module-2/docs/week3.md

 ## Mathematical Tools for Final Value and Uncertainty

 At this point you have quite a few things to take into account as you work toward your final value for the liquid viscosity and its uncertainty.
 Two mathematical tools will probably be useful at this stage.
 The first, which might be useful as you find your final viscosity *value*, is a technique for averaging several different values that have different uncertainties.
-The second, which might be useful as you find your overall *uncertainty*, is a reminder of how to mathematically combine several independent sources of error.
+The second, which might be useful as you find your overall *uncertainty*, is a discussion of how to combine errors from several different sources.

 #### 1 Weighted Average of Several Values with Uncertainties